FIFA: Swiss probe into Gianni Infantino 'grotesque' and 'absurd' | DW | 03.08.2020

 Bell insisted Infantino had "absolutely nothing to hide" and that his legal team has "no idea what the FIFA President has done wrong."
 Bell added that FIFA attorneys were "still trying to understand what's behind it."

 "There is no description of criminal conduct of any kind that has been communicated to FIFA.
-There is something a little grotesque and unfair in all this because we are 100 percent confident there will never be a criminal charge against the FIFA president," he added.
+There is something a little grotesque and unfair in all this because we are 100% confident there will never be a criminal charge against the FIFA president," he added.

 In a statement released following the opening of the investigation last Thursday, Infantino insisted that meeting Lauber is "perfectly legitimate and it's perfectly legal."
 FIFA also said it would cooperate fully with the investigation.